 - Brand Essentials:

-• Create your Brand Manual folder on the cloud, by writing your Bio, deciding and recording info for items like your Fonts and Pantone Color Codes, getting your professional Pictures and Logos, and creating your One Sheet.
+• Create your Brand Manual folder on the cloud, by writing your Bio, deciding and recording info for items like your Fonts and Pantone Color Codes, getting your professional Pictures and Logos, and creating your One Sheet (if applicable).
 This Brand Manual will be shared across your team to create your EPK and promotional materials, shared with booking agents and promoters for touring, and shared as a downloadable folder with press.

 • Draft your first Target Market Analysis to begin understanding your market - this will evolve as you learn more about your market.
 Begin by listing your 3-5 sim-to's (artists/bands you're similar to), your market demographics (age, gender, location, etc), and your market's interest identifiers (detailed heavily: favorite movies, tv shows, books/authors/genres, actors, directors, events like festivals, hangout spots, foods, drinks, hobbies like craft beer, D&D/axe-throwing/fencing, brunch, crossword puzzles, etc.)

 • Buy your domain name from a place like Godaddy - it's the plot of land you'll build your website-house on.
 We recommend springing for the security add-on option, because even though it costs an annual fee, you will get less spam and scam risks (unless you already own a domain where you didn't select this option, in which case your info is already out there.)